SpeedyWeather/SpeedyWeather.jl/docs/src/orography.md

 ![Orography with super Hawaii](orography_hawaii.png)

-If you don't use `set!`, you want to reflect any changes to `orography.orography` in the surface geopotential `geopot_surf` (which is used in the primitive equations) manually by
+If you don't use `set!`, you want to reflect any changes to `orography.orography` in the surface geopotential `orography.geopot_surf` (which is used in the primitive equations) manually by

 ```@example orography
 transform!(orography.geopot_surf, orography.orography, model.spectral_transform)